en_USEnglish

 Canonical URLs and 301 redirects

-A common mistake is not to set up 301 redirects when URLs change.
+A common mistake is not implementing 301 redirects when URLs change.
 If an old URL is still indexed but its destination changes, a 301 redirect should be used in addition to updating the canonical URL to preserve SEO value.

 Contradictory canonical tags